PoisotLab/ms_metaweb_transfer/manuscript.md

 hypotheses about the nature of phylogenetic signal in the network decomposition [@Litsios2012EffPhy].
-We assumed that all traits (*i.e.* the feature vectors for the left and right subspaces) where independent, which is a reasonable assumption as every trait/dimension added to the tSVD has an *additive* effect to the one before it.
+We assumed that all traits (*i.e.* the feature vectors for the left and right subspaces) where independent, which is a reasonable assumption as every trait/dimension added to the t-SVD has an *additive* effect to the one before it.
 The Brownian motion algorithm returns the *average* value of the trait, and its upper and lower bounds.
 Because we do not estimate other parameters of the traits distributions, we considered that every species trait